cristinanegrean/oauth2-oidc-client-login-poc/README.md

 ## Concepts

-`Tulip` is an Identity Provider platfom (IdP), the source for validating user identity in a federated identity system.
-Tulip is built on top of Open Access Management [openam](https://github.com/OpenIdentityPlatform/OpenAM) and is `single-tenant`.

-`Auth0` is an Identity Provider platform (IdP) to add sophisticated authentication and authorization to your applications.
+`Auth0` and `Authentik` are Identity Provider platforms (IdPs) to add sophisticated authentication and authorization to your applications.
 Centralize and manage users from multiple identity providers and give them branded, seamless signup and login experiences.

 The `OAuth 2.0` protocol controls authorization to access a protected resource, like: your web app, native app, or API service, through: